Azure-Samples/communication-services-authentication-hero-csharp/docs/test-tools/generate_aad_token_manually.md

 **Note:** The `<client app id>` is the application id of the client app registration (`auther-server-sample-webClient`) referred in the below requests.
 The client app in those requests generally refers the client app registration.
 You can get the `<tenantid>` from the app registration overview page as well.
-The full scope name of the server api should be used for the scope parameter in the below requests (e.g.: "api://1234-5678-abcd-efgh...../access_as_user").
+The full scope name of the server API should be used for the scope parameter in the below requests (e.g.: "api://1234-5678-abcd-efgh...../access_as_user").

-1. You will need an access token using client app registration to call the api.
+1. You will need an access token using client app registration to call the API.
 In order to get the access token, open your browser in private mode and visit the link below.

 ```
 https://login.microsoftonline.com/<tenantid>/oauth2/v2.0/authorize?response_type=code&client_id=<client appid>&redirect_uri=<redirect_uri from client app>&scope=<server api scope>